Are there alternatives to the “wildly expensive” Sakhalin Bridge?

 April 4 2024 12: 17

-When ballasting a bottom transition tunnel, it is necessary to take into account the reverse elastic deflection of the rigidly paired reinforced concrete transition threads.
-Rigid fastening of bottom tunnels to the shores will significantly reduce, and perhaps completely eliminate, ballasting that prevents the bottom tunnel from floating up.
-To reinforce hydraulic concrete, it is necessary to use fiberglass reinforcement that is neutral to sea water.
-Install a pipeline above and between the tunnels for emergency exit of passengers and drivers.
+When ballasting the bottom tunnel-crossing, it is necessary to take into account the reverse elastic deflection of the rigidly coupled reinforced concrete threads of the crossing.
+Rigid fastening of the bottom tunnels to the banks will significantly reduce, and perhaps completely eliminate, the ballasting that prevents the bottom tunnel from floating up.
+For reinforcing the hydraulic concrete, it is necessary to use fiberglass reinforcement that is neutral to sea water.
+A pipeline for emergency exit of passengers and drivers should be installed above and between the tunnels.

 5. +1